 POST-SESSION: After you exit the room, your therapist will give you a bottle of water, or you can fill a tumbler with our ZeroWater filter in the lobby.
-The therapist may go over any recommendations he/she has for you.
-Finally, the therapist will process payment for the session.
+Your therapist may go over any recommendations he/she has for you.
+Finally, your therapist will process payment for the session.
 As a reminder, the card used to book online will not be charged before the session (it is used to reserve your appointment).
 Using cash, check, or having a card present at checkout saves us in processing fees.

 Frequently Asked Questions

 Q: Do I fully undress for the session?

 A: While less clothing makes it easier for us to massage properly, we always want you to be comfortable.

 A: If the therapist uses deep pressure, you could expect to be sore the next day.
 It's recommended that you drink plenty of water after a deep tissue session to help prevent soreness.

 Q: Do I have to have an appointment?